 The following is a broad overview of general procedures for the Year Abroad and is intended as a guide only.
-Single semesters abroad run on a different timetable, please consult the Single Semester Guide for more information.
+Single semesters abroad run on a different timetable, please consult the relevant Single Semester Guide for more information.
 Application procedures and required documents vary considerably between institutions, so pay careful attention to all instructions once you begin the application process to your host institution.

 The Study Abroad Office collates space available at partner institutions annually over the summer.